Skip To Main Content

 As a collegiate soccer athlete, Tompkins played her first two seasons at Carson-Newman, where her 125 saves in a season placed her third all-time in program history.
 After transferring to the University of Tennessee at Martin, Tompkins was a part of back-to-back Ohio Valley Conference championship teams, including one that reached the NCAA tournament in her junior year.

-Tompkins holds an Advanced National Goalkeeping License and Goalkeeping Level 1, 2, and 3 diplomas from the United Soccer Coaches (USC), as well as a B License from the United States Soccer Federation (USSF).
+Tompkins holds an Advanced National Goalkeeping License from the United Soccer Coaches (USC), as well as a B License from the United States Soccer Federation (USSF).
 She earned her B.S.
 Degree in Psychology from UT-Martin and a Master's Degree in Education from Carson-Newman.

 Official Site of Eastern Connecticut State University Athletics